Effects of the ekpyrotic mechanism on inflationary phase in loop quantum cosmologies: Conclusions and Remarks

 In this paper, we have studied the effects of the ekpyrotic mechanism on the inflationary phase in LQC and mLQC-I, in which the inflation is generic \cite{Ashtekar:2011rm,Li:2019ipm} without considering the ekpyrotic mechanism.
-To study such effect, we have assumed that the potential of an inflationary field $\phi$ consists of two parts \bqn \lb{eq4.1} V(\phi) = V_{\text{ekp}}(\phi) + V_{\text{inf}}(\phi), \eqn where $V_{\text{ekp}}(\phi)$ denotes an ekpyrotic type of potentials, and $V_{\text{inf}}(\phi)$ an inflationary potential.
+To study such effect, we have assumed that the potential of an inflationary field $\phi$ consists of two parts, as those given by Eq.(\ref{eq1.1}).
 To be specific, we have taken them as given respectively by Eqs.(\ref{eq3.3}) and (\ref{eq3.11}).
 By numerically solving the corresponding dynamical equations in the framework of both LQC and mLQC-I, we have found that the effects are dramatic.
 In particular, initial conditions that led to inflation with sufficient e-folds now become impossible after the ekpyrotic mechanism is taken into account although by properly choosing the free parameters involved in the models and different initial conditions, we have shown that viable inflationary models still exist.

-In addition to the above finding, we have also shown that in the framework of mLQC-I certain initial conditions of the ekpyrotic potential can produce two distinct periods of inflation, one occurring in the quantum regime and the other occurring in the classical regime.
-Other initial conditions, however, produce only a purely classical inflationary period.

-Despite of the fact that the above conclusion was obtained by choosing the specific forms of the two potentials, given respectively by Eqs.(\ref{eq3.3}) and (\ref{eq3.11}), we believe that our conclusions hold in more general cases.

-Another important issue is the effects of the ekpyrotic mechanism on the power spectra and Non-Gaussianity of the cosmological scalar and tensor perturbations, as well as the consistence of such obtained results with observations.
-We wish to come back to these important issues in other occasions soon.
+However, our calculations of the probability for inflation to occur suggest that fine-tuning may be required.
+Nevertheless, because the results are numerical, our conclusions are not definitive, and a more systematic analysis will be necessary to fully assess the generality of the observed behavior.